JorgeFilipePinto/Swift_projects/README.md

 # Swift projects
-In this repository we'll find my first Swift projects when made Codecadmy course.
+In this repository, you will find my first Swift files created when I began the Codecadmy course.

 ## Struct
 Gym Plan project